Configuring Commit-Boost

 Choose any relays

-To use Commit-Boost for MEV, the client acts very similarly to how validators currently use MEV-Boost.
-You can choose any MEV-Boost-compatible relays, and the workflow is identical.
-We also note that Commit-Boost comes with performance enhancements, additional reporting and tools such as the multiplexer to help validators gain insight and reduce risk.
+To use Commit-Boost for MEV, the client behaves much like MEV-Boost.
+You can choose any MEV-Boost-compatible relays, and the workflow is the same.
+Commit-Boost also includes performance enhancements, additional reporting, and tools such as the multiplexer to help validators reduce risk.

 Enable MEV in Beacon Client

-Follow the setup guidelines for configuring Builder endpoint on your preferred client:
+Follow the setup guidelines for configuring MEV on your preferred client:

-Builder proposals are managed by Beacon Client.
-So once you've done the previous step, your SSV node will collaborate with Commit-Boost relays.
+Builder proposals are managed by the Beacon client.
+Once the previous step is complete, your SSV Node will work with MEV searchers.

 Using Commit-Boost for Other Services (e.g. Preconfirmations)

-If you have a commitment with a collateral - only use commit-boost when managing all nodes in the cluster.
+If you have a commitment with collateral, only use Commit-Boost when managing all nodes in the cluster.

-If any of the nodes in a cluster will not follow your commitment, your collateral will be slashed.
+If any node in the cluster does not follow your commitment, your collateral will be slashed.
+If you manage only one Operator in the cluster, you can use regular MEV Boost instead.

-Without completing this step, you will be using Commit-Boost similarly to how MEV-Boost is used, only benefiting from the additional tooling and performance of Commit-Boost.
+Without this step, you will use Commit-Boost much like MEV-Boost and benefit only from the extra tooling and performance.

-One way to think of the Signer + Commit-Boost is that it acts as an app store, allowing validators to choose which "apps" they want to run.
-An early example of a service is preconfirmations.
-For more details on the Signer, please see the Commit-Boost team’s documentation.
+One way to think about the Signer plus Commit-Boost is as an app store for validators, where they choose which "apps" to run.
+An early example is preconfirmations.
+For more details, see the Commit-Boost Signer documentation.

-An example of a current service is ETHGas.
-This protocol allows validators to offer services such as full-slot auctions, preconfirmations, and other services.
-For example, you can check out the EthGas Github page for installation and participation instructions.
+One current service is ETHGas.
+It allows validators to offer full-slot auctions, preconfirmations, and related services.
+See the ETHGas GitHub page for installation and participation details.

 Once again, only commit when you are managing all operators in a cluster, otherwise your collateral will be slashed.